“When you chose me –love chose– I finally came out from the big anonymity, out of the blue.”

 Pedro Salinas, born in Madrid in 1891, lost his father at age six.
 As a devoted student, he began to study Law, but after a couple of years, he changed to Philosophy and Arts.
 His literary interests brought him to graduate as a Doctor, to publish his first poems in Prometeo magazine, along with the writer Ramón Gómez de la Serna, and to be appointed as the secretary of the Literature section of the Ateneo de Madrid.

 He married Margarita Bonmatí, but he met the student Katherine R. Whitmore at the International Summer University of Santander, whose creation he supported and helped managing as its general secretary.
-With her, he began a romance that inspired the trilogy “La voz a ti debida”, “Razón de amor” and “Largo lamento”, although the poet being married prevented this relationship to go ahead.
+With her, he began a romance that inspired the trilogy “La voz a ti debida”, “Razón de amor” and “Largo lamento”, although since the poet was married this relationship didn’t go ahead.
 Still, the correspondence between the two lasted for fifteen years, a love that inspired exquisite works, powerful verses about this feeling that gives meaning to life.
-In addition to poetry, Salinas wrote prose (“Vísperas de gozo”, “La bomba increíble”); dramaturgy (short pieces for Max Aub) and essays on literature (‘The poetry by Rubén Darío’, ‘Spanish Literature.
+In addition to poetry, Pedro Salinas wrote prose (“Vísperas de gozo”, “La bomba increíble”); dramaturgy (short pieces for Max Aub) and essays on literature (‘The poetry by Rubén Darío’, ‘Spanish Literature.
 XXth Century’).